Viking Cruises fleet

-- Viking Ocean's fleet consists of 10 liners - Viking Star (2015), Viking Sea (2016), Viking Sky (2017), Viking Sun (2017), Viking Orion (2018), Viking Jupiter (2019), Tellus and Venus (2021), TBN1 (2022) and TBN2 (2023).
-Each ship has capacity 928 passengers and 465 crew, and building cost around USD 400 million (EUR 340 million).
+Viking OCEAN's fleet consists of all 10 liners - Viking Star (2015), Viking Sea (2016), Viking Sky (2017), Viking Sun (2017), Viking Orion (2018), Viking Jupiter (2019), Venus (2021), Mars and Neptune (2022), Viking Saturn (2023).

-All Viking Ocean ships offer destination-rich itineraries marked by "small ship cruise" tour and onboard experiences.
-Compared to similar-class vessels operated by other companies, Viking Ocean itineraries feature fewer sea days, longer port stays and many overnight ports of call.
+All Viking OCEAN ships offer destination-rich itineraries marked by "small ship cruise" tour and onboard experiences.
+Compared to similar-class vessels operated by other companies, Viking OCEAN itineraries feature fewer sea days, longer port stays and many overnight ports of call.